Thursday, 25 January 2024

 The British forces were exhausted, hungry and demoralized yet after their 30 mile march towards Chhapra, there was a glimmer of hope.
 They had been beaten at Ganghara, but even worse was Robert Cadden had been taken captive.
 Anderson Ward was a long time friend of Robert and the two had grown up in school together, so the wound stung hard.
 More importantly this was another chance to not only get closer to Delhi, but crush the morale of the 7th Bengal who had enjoyed their recent victory.
 It seems the 8th Bengal had split off from these forces to cause trouble elsewhere.

-"Captain" Bernard Haycroft had now arrived with reinforcements from the 7th Royal Fusiliers and the force was prepared to engage.
+"Major" Bernard Haycroft had now arrived with reinforcements from the 7th Royal Fusiliers and the force was prepared to engage.
 They'd learned the location of Robert from an Indian local who had seen him being dragged through the streets of Ganghara followed by the ragged Mutineers.
 He'd mentioned that other regiments had now joined the Mutineer cause, useful information for certain.
 Specifically the 25th Bengal which had avoided their disarming at Benares and deserted on masse, met up with elements of the 3rd Bengal Cavalry to assist.

 The early morning sun was beating down on the troops as they moved towards their designated location, victory and a good spot of breakfast was on their minds.